A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-In summary, since $\H_1$ and $\H_2$ gave rise to the same weighted nerve they must have the same $f$ function which uniquely defines a hypergraph up to relabeling of vertices.
+In summary, since $\H_1$ and $\H_2$ gave rise to the same weighted nerve they must give rise to the same $f$ function which uniquely defines a hypergraph up to relabeling of vertices.
 Therefore $\H_1 \cong \H_2$ as desired. \end{proof}

+\begin{example} In this example we will walk through the construction of $f$ and $F$, as well as taking $F$ to the hypergraph structure via the procedure in the proof of Proposition \ref{prop:unique_wtd_nerve}, for the hypergraph in Figure \ref{fig:wtd_nerve_ex}(a) and its weighted nerve in \ref{fig:wtd_nerve_ex}(b).
+First we give $\sigma(v)$ for all $v \in V$ and then the $f(\sigma)$ values and $F(\sigma)$ sets.